fiji-atc/SupremeX/README.md

 # SupremeX
-Fast and free Supreme autofill for Google Chrome provided free of charge by fiji from adidas atc
+Fast and free Supreme autofill for Google Chrome provided free of charge by [fiji](https://github.com/fiji-atc)

+## Features
+ - Autofills all the information on the Supreme checkout page
+ - Optionally clicks the process payment button to make your checkout even faster
+ - Redirects you from /shop to /shop/all for convenience

 ## Instructions
 **It is highly suggested that you are logged in to your Google account on your Chrome user in order to avoid having to complete a reCAPTCHA.**